aribamin/MongoMessenger/README.md

 Jen <br />

 Estimated Time Spent: <br />
--Go over part 1 and 2 of task 1, testing queries
+testing queries debug (2 hour)
-Progress: Completed all tasks assigned
+Progress: Completed all tasks assigned  <br />

 Coordination Method  <br />
 We maintained communication primarily through a Discord group chat, where we regularly updated each other on progress, discussed any roadblocks, and coordinated the integration of individual components.
 Additionally, we held virtual meetings on discord to synchronize our efforts and address any issues collectively.